Giuiba/fundamentals-of-astrodynamics/README.md

 ## Future Plans and C++ Updates

 We have included C++, but a full update is planned in the coming months.
-We have heard concerns about C++ memory leaks making it vulnerable to exploitation, so its long-term role in this project may have some uncertainties.
+We have heard concerns about C++ memory leaks making it vulnerable to exploitation, so it's long-term role in this project may have some uncertainties.

 ---

 As always, let us know what you think, what you’d like to add, and any feedback you have.
 Looking forward to this new adventure with you all! 🚀

-Dav
+Dave